The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

 \subsection{Structure of the article}

-The article is organised as follows: In \linkref{Section}{sec:properties} we examine some properties of algebraic curvature tensors that will be used to solve the algebraic integrability conditions in \linkref{Section}{sec:solution}.
-We then describe the algebraic geometry of this solution in \linkref{Section}{sec:algebraic} and identify the Stäckel systems therein in \linkref{Section}{sec:Staeckel}.
-In \linkref{Section}{sec:geometric} we give various geometric constructions for integrable Killing tensors and interpret them algebraically.
-In the last section we demonstrate how the classification of separation coordinates can be recovered within our framework.
+The article is organised as follows: In Section~\ref{sec:properties} we examine some properties of algebraic curvature tensors that will be used to solve the algebraic integrability conditions in Section~\ref{sec:solution}.
+We then describe the algebraic geometry of this solution in Section~\ref{sec:algebraic} and identify the St\"ackel systems therein in Section~\ref{sec:Staeckel}.
+In Section~\ref{sec:geometric} we give various geometric constructions for integrable Killing tensors and interpret them algebraically.
+In the last section we demonstrate how the classif\/ication of separation coordinates can be recovered within our framework.

-\emph{ \textbf{Acknowledgements:} I would like to thank Robert Milson for his motivation and numerous comments during inspiring discussions about my findings.
-He in particular spotted a missing equation that follows from the second algebraic integrability condition.
-I would also like to thank the organisers of the 36th University of Arkansas Spring Lecture Series ``Conformal Differential Geometry and its Interaction with Representation Theory'' for their kind invitation to give a talk on my results.
-Finally I would like to thank Alexander P.~Veselov for pointing out the link between my solution and moduli spaces of stable curves. }